 Why a UF Master of International Business

 The University of Florida’s Master of International Business (MIB) is designed to prepare you for the global economy.
 Our one-year program, designed for business majors or minors, allows you to gain global experience through the internationally-focused core curriculum, study abroad & diverse perspectives of student body and faculty.
 The MIB is a pre-experience program intended for students with little or no professional work experience.

-- One-year master’s degree for business majors or minors
+- One-year master’s degree for business majors or minors.

-- Core business courses (14 credits) reinforce fundamental business concepts
+- Core business courses (14 credits) reinforce fundamental business concepts.

-- Elective courses (16 credits) allow you to customize the curriculum
+- Elective courses (16 credits) allow you to customize the curriculum.

-- Global Immersion Experience (GIE) brings the classroom to life through a week-long corporate study tour abroad
+- Global Immersion Experience (GIE) brings the classroom to life through a week-long corporate study tour abroad.

-- Study Abroad opportunities at more than 30 elite business schools (optional)
+- Study Abroad opportunities at more than 30 elite business schools (optional).

-- Career Services from business career coaches
+- Career Services from business career coaches.

 - On-campus or Online formats available.